zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

   * API Token: This is a valid API token issued by the Jira platform and assigned to the above-mentioned admin user.
 For more information on how to get this API token, see Manage API tokens for     your Atlassian account.

 5. Click Next.
-6. Select the projects from Jira from you want to make available in your portfolio for Portfolio managers and contributors to link Jira epics from these projects to your portfolio initiatives.
+6. Select the projects from Jira you want to make available in your portfolio.
 7. Click Save.

-Once the configuration is completed, your portfolio is connected to Jira, and you should be to see the following:
+Once the configuration is completed, your portfolio is connected to Jira, and you should be able to see the following:

 * A card with the information details of your Jira integration and a button to edit the current configuration.
 * A table with the Jira projects connected to your portfolio if they have been linked during the Jira integration.